-Purdue University’s College of Agriculture is one of the world’s leading colleges of agricultural, food, life, and natural resource sciences.
-As a land-grant institution, we are committed to preparing our students to make a difference, wherever their careers take them, stretching the frontiers of science to find solutions to some of our most pressing global challenges and, through Purdue Extension and engagement programs, helping the people of Indiana, the nation, and the world improve their lives and livelihoods.
+The College of Agriculture at Purdue University West Lafayette is one of the world’s leading colleges of agricultural, food, life, and natural resource sciences.
+As a land-grant institution, Purdue is committed to preparing students to make a difference, wherever their careers take them, stretching the frontiers of science to find solutions to some of our most pressing global challenges and, through Purdue Extension and engagement programs, helping the people of Indiana, the nation, and the world improve their lives and livelihoods.

 Admission to Purdue in the College of Agriculture is not guaranteed.
-Students will have to apply to Purdue by the stated deadlines.
-Students who are pre-agriculture will be able to make contact with the College of Agriculture and receive a better understanding of degree programs and opportunities, in addition to course transferability.
-We encourage students to contact an IUPUI University College Academic and Career Development academic advisor to discuss course selection and to create a plan for taking courses at IUPUI and then transferring to Purdue.
-We hope that this partnership will provide more central Indiana students the opportunity to pursue their dreams in agriculture.
+Students have to apply to Purdue by the stated deadlines.
+Students who are pre-agriculture can contact the College of Agriculture to receive a better understanding of degree programs and opportunities, as well as information about course transferability.
+Students are also encouraged to work with a University College advisor in the STEM cluster to discuss IUPUI course selection and a timeline for transferring to Purdue West Lafayette.